Renaud-Dov/CheckStudents/README.md

 Every absent student will get an absence notification in private message, like this:

 ![absence](img/absence.png)
-## Add/Remove Admin privileges to a role
+## Add/Remove privileges to a role

 >Only a user with admin privileges can add/remove roles.